Peter Warlock: Productive years in Wales

 Heseltine's major literary work of this period was a biography of Delius, the first full-length study of the composer, which remained the standard work for many years.
 On its 1952 reissue, the book was described by music publisher Hubert J. Foss as "a work of art, a charming and penetrating study of a musical poet's mind".
 Heseltine also worked with Gray on a study of the 16th-century Italian composer Carlo Gesualdo, although disputes between the two men delayed the book's publication until 1926.

 While visiting Budapest in April 1921, Heseltine befriended the then little-known Hungarian composer and pianist Béla Bartók.
 When Bartók visited Wales in March 1922 to perform in a concert, he stayed for a few days at Cefn Bryntalch.
 Although Heseltine continued to promote Bartók's music, there are no records of further meetings after the Wales visit.
 Heseltine's on-off friendship with Lawrence finally died, after a thinly disguised and unflattering depiction of Heseltine and Puma ("Halliday" and "Pussum") appeared in Women in Love, published in 1922.
 Heseltine began legal proceedings for defamation, eventually settling out of court with the publishers, Secker and Warburg.
 Puma, meanwhile, had disappeared from Heseltine's life.
 She returned from Ireland before he did, and had lived for a while with the young child Nigel at Cefn Bryntalch where the local gentry considered her "not of the same order of society as we are".
 There was no resumption of married life, and she left Heseltine sometime in 1922.

 In September and October 1923 Heseltine accompanied his fellow-composer Ernest John Moeran on a tour of eastern England, in search of original folk music.
 Later that year he and Gray visited Delius at Grez.
 In June 1924 Heseltine left Cefn Bryntalch and lived briefly in a Chelsea flat, a stay marked by wild parties and considerable damage to the property.
-After spending Christmas 1924 in Majorca he leased a cottage (formerly occupied by Foss) in the Kent village of Eynsford.
+After spending Christmas 1924 in Mallorca he leased a cottage (formerly occupied by Foss) in the Kent village of Eynsford.